720kb/angular-datepicker/README.md

       <input ng-model="date3" type="text" class="angular-datepicker-input"/>
     </datepicker>
 ```
-_tip: you should use this attribute togheter with `datepicker-toggle="false" , for a better stable behavior of the datepicker_
+_tip: you should use this attribute together with `datepicker-toggle="false" , for a better stable behavior of the datepicker_

 ####Input as grandchild
 Sometimes you cannot put date input as a first child of datepicker.
 In this case you may use `selector=""` to point to the CSS class of the input.
 Below example with using Twitter Bootstrap and FontAwesome